Saint Kilian: Patronage

 Kilian is one of the patron saints for sufferers of rheumatism.

 Kilian is the patron saint of the parish of Tuosist, near Kenmare in County Kerry, where he is believed to have resided before travelling to Germany.
 A church and holy well are named after him and his feast day, July 8, is traditionally celebrated with a pattern when crowds visit the well for prayers, followed by evening social events.

 He is also the patron saint of Paderborn, Germany.

 Iconography

 Kilian is usually portrayed wearing a bishop's mitre and holding a sword, which was the instrument of his martyrdom (as in his statue at Würzburg).

 Legacy

 The Kiliani-Volksfest, which runs for two weeks every July, is the main civil and religious festival in the region around Würzburg, Germany.

+Places named for Saint Kilian include: